-It’s crucial to establish how much you can reasonably pay for ad clicks before you get started.
+Establishing how much you can reasonably pay for ad clicks is crucial before you start.
 Naturally, some companies will have a higher budget than others.
 But, no matter your budget, set a hard cap – especially in the first month.

-With most PPC services, you will be able to adjust your budget at any time so start with a very reasonable budget until you see how well your PPC ads perform.
+With most PPC services, you can adjust your budget at any time so start with a very reasonable budget until you see how well your PPC ads perform.

 Choose your Keywords

-Doing keyword research to find out how consumers search for your services is imperative.
+Doing keyword research to determine how consumers search for your services is imperative.
 Here are some reliable keyword research tools to get you started.
 However, the most popular keywords will be more expensive per click.

 And since most PPC services operate on an auction basis, your bid may not win if you bid too low.
 That means your ad will not be displayed when someone uses that specific keyword.